-- Level 1 Fair value based on quoted prices in active markets for identical assets or liabilities. - Level 2 Fair value based on significant directly observable data (other than Level 1 quoted prices) or significant indirectly observable data through corroboration with observable market data.
-Inputs would normally be (i) quoted prices in active markets for similar assets or liabilities or (iii) information derived from or corroborated by observable market data.
+- Level 1 --- Fair value based on quoted prices in active markets for identical assets or liabilities. - Level 2 Fair value based on significant directly observable data (other than Level 1 quoted prices) or significant indirectly observable data through corroboration with observable market data.
+Inputs would normally be (i) quoted prices in active markets for similar assets or liabilities, (ii) quoted prices in inactive markets for identical or similar assets or liabilities or (iii) information derived from or corroborated by observable market data.

-Level 3 - Fair value based on prices or valuation techniques that require significant unobservable data inputs.
+• Level 3 - Fair value based on prices or valuation techniques that require significant unobservable data inputs.
 Inputs would normally be a reporting entity's own data and judgments about assumptions that market participants would use in pricing the asset or liability.